AzmyAhmedBasuony/CST-PROJECT/README.md

-# ElectroMart - Multi-Actor E-commerce System
+# TECHHORA - Multi-Actor E-commerce System

 A comprehensive e-commerce platform built with HTML5, CSS3, JavaScript (ES6), and Bootstrap for electronics retail.
 The system supports three user roles: Customers, Sellers, and Admins, each with specific functionalities and access levels.